EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 Some elements possess partial waves of very different energies that are both relevant to the total energy or states near the Fermi level.
 The classic examples of this are Ga and In: both 3_d_ (4_d_) and 4_d_ (5_d_) states are relevant.
-To obtain accurate calculations a third partial wave must be included.
+To obtain accurate calculations a third partial wave must be added to the pair in Eq.
+(1) constituting the linear method.
 In practice additional partial waves are incorporated by turning them into _local orbitals_ which are confined to the augmentation sphere.
 This is accomplished by adding a judicious amount of $$\phi_l(\varepsilon_\nu,r)$$ and
 $$\dot\phi_l(\varepsilon_\nu,r)$$ to the third partial wave, so that its value and slope vanish at the augmentation radius and not spill out into the interstitial.
 These modified waves are called <i>&phi;<sup>z</sup></i> in the Questaal suite.

-Extension of the linear method through local orbitals ensures that the eigenvalue problem remains a linear one, at the expense of an increase in the rank of the hamiltonian.
+Extension of the linear approximation through local orbitals ensures that the eigenvalue problem remains a linear one, albeit at the expense of an increase in the rank of the hamiltonian.

 The importance of the linear method to electronic structure cannot be overstated.